koka-lang/koka/readme.md

 # Older Release Notes

+* `v2.3.8`, 2021-12-27: improved `int` performance, various bug fixes, update wasm backend, initial conan support, fix js backend.
+* `v2.3.6`, 2021-11-26: fix specialization bug, add `std/os/readline` module.
+* `v2.3.4`, 2021-11-26: `maybe`-like types are already value types, but now also no longer need heap allocation if not nested (and `[Just(1)]` uses the same heap space as `[1]`), improved atomic refcounting (by Anton Lorenzen), improved specialization (by Steven Fontanella), various small fixes, fix build on freeBSD.
+* `v2.3.2`, 2021-10-15: initial wasm support (use `--target=wasm`, and install [emscripten] and [wasmtime]),
+  improved reuse specialization (by Anton Lorenzen), fix default color scheme for non-dark shells (#190), stack-less free and marking, add `--stack` option, [musl] support (use `--cc=musl-gcc`), fix `vcpkg` support on macOS with homebrew installed vcpkg, various bug fixes.
+* `v2.3.1`, 2021-09-29: improved TRMC optimizations, and improved reuse
+  (the [rbtree](test/bench/koka/rbtree.kk) benchmark is faster as C++ now).
+  Improved effect operation speed.
+Allow elision of `->` in anonymous function expressions (e.g. `xs.map( fn(x) x + 1 )`) and operation clauses.
+Allow `ctl` for `control`.
+  New default output directory as `.koka` and improved command line options to be more in line with other compilers (with `-o` specifying the final output, and `-e` to execute the program).
+* `v2.3.0`, 2021-09-20: many changes: new layout rule to [elide braces][nobrace] and no more need to parenthesize `if` and `match` conditions (see the [`samples/basic/rbtree`](samples/basic/rbtree.kk) for an example of this), updated the JavaScript backend (`--target=js`) to use standard ES6 modules and using the new [`BigInt`][bigint] for arbitrary precision integers, improved runtime layout with support for 128-bit arm CHERI, add the `std/num/int64` module and `int64` primitive type, add the [binarytrees](test/bench/koka/binarytrees.kk) benchmark, initial support for parallel tasks (in `std/os/task`), improved simplification and inlining giving much improved effect operations, updated isocline for the interactive environment.
+* `v2.2.1`, 2021-09-05: improved optimization, initial parallel tasks, binary-trees benchmark, still slightly slower effect handling, upgrade isocline, fix minor bugs.
+* `v2.2.0`, 2021-08-26: improved case-of-known simpification (by Rakshika B), improve cross-module specialization (by Steven Fontanella), initial borrowing annotations and improved reuse analysis (by Anton Lorenzen), improved line editing in the interactive environment, improved inlining.
+Note: due to the new inline phases, effect handling may currently be a tad slower in this release but will be improved for the next release.
 * `v2.1.9`, 2021-06-23: initial support for cross-module specialization (by Steven Fontanella).
 * `v2.1.8`, 2021-06-17: initial support for macOS M1 and Linux arm64, improved readline, minor fixes.
 * `v2.1.6`, 2021-06-10: initial support for shallow resumptions, fix space leak with vectors, allow `gcc` with `--fasan`,